QubitExplorer/Recommender-System/README.md

 2. For Industry and Non-Scientific Audiences: An informal version tailored for subject matter experts, focusing on practical applications without deep technical explanations for ease understanding.

-Here's my favorite informal version, designed specifically for subject matter experts and beginners who are just getting started with recommender systems:
+Here's my favorite informal version for the business world, designed specifically for subject matter experts and beginners like me who are just getting started with recommender systems:

 Instead of throwing around random mathematical derivations for recommendation engine or recommender systems, I finally decided to write this story.
 When I started writing this page, I knew nothing about recommendation engine.
 So, let's take a guess: what are they, how it might work, why do we need them in our daily lives and how we can leverage it for various real life use cases.